1jamesthompson1/TAIC-report-summary/notebooks/readme.md

 # What is this folder about?

 This folder is intended as a place for local development work that is worth versioning.

-My workflow involves doing a bit of work inside jupyter notebooks.
-These notebooks I keep clean enough and do important enough thigns that I believe they shoudl be trapped.

-If you are working locally and dont want to track and "backup" what you are oding then I recommend just putting them in your workbench folder.
+There are some `admin_notebooks` that will be sued repeatedly but the rest are just my scratch pads.
+All of the final code is within the `viewer` and `engine` modules.

 # Git ignore epxlaination